Plain English

 Price-to-Sales (P/S)

-Price-to-Sales (P/S) is a ratio that divides a company's stock price by its annual revenue per share.
-It tells you how m…
+Price-to-Sales (P/S) is a ratio that compares a company's stock price to its annual revenue per share.
+It tells you how …

 Revenue

-Revenue is the total money a company brings in from selling its products or services, before any expenses are subtracted…
+Revenue is the total amount of money a company brings in from selling its products or services, before any expenses are …

 Revenue Growth